LogoCoatedMagnets

 Magnetic body camera mount fit checker

-This tool answers both magnetic body camera mount and axon body camera magnetic mount intent on one canonical URL.
+This tool answers magnetic body camera mount, body camera magnet mount, body worn camera magnet mount, body camera with magnetic mount, boblov body camera magnet mount, and axon magnetic body camera mount intent on one canonical URL.
+The report and FAQ also map related Axon variants, including axon camera magnet mount, axon body camera mount magnet, and axon body camera magnetic mount, into the same decision path.
+Choose Boblov model family for Boblov-only deployments so the checker keeps model-lane validation in review until evidence is locked.
 Input your camera family, garment stack, duty profile, and mass; the output returns a recommendation, boundary notes, and the next action.

 Mobile quick action: run with current selections now, then adjust options below and rerun for a finer fit.